Scalability and Maintenance

 The list of apps and systems that scale well are, of course, different for different users.
 Some people may feel compelled to keep their Instapaper queue empty and thus find it to be an app that does not scale well.
 Some applications scale well (or not) because of the attitude and approach of the user; others scale well by design thanks to the developer.

 Apps which are low maintenance are the apps which end up getting used most frequently.
 Choosing software and systems that scale well without needing regular maintenance is one way to help ensure that you will actually make use of your tools at hand.
 Apps that require too much maintenance and tinkering will eventually cease to get used — unless there is an external reason which requires you use that app — and in their place an alternative will arise.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.